krishhpandey369/Library-Management-System/README.md

 # Library-Management-System
 This is my very first Library Management System project in Java.
 It manages books and members of a library.
 Librarian can add/remove books, add members, see details.
 Member can view books, borrow, return and pay fine.
 I used the classes, objects, ArrayList and exception handling to build it.
-# Library Management System 📚

-Hey guys this is my Library Management System project which I made in Java using OOP concepts.
-I made this for my college assignment and also for learning how real projects work.
-It is fully console based menu driven program.
-No GUI nothing just simple black screen with options 😄

-I choose this topic because library system is easy to understand and has many different functions like adding books, issuing books, calculating fine etc. I wanted to practice classes, objects, ArrayList, encapsulation and all those things which we study in class but never use properly.

-## Why I made this project 🤔

-In college we mostly write small programs like factorial, prime number, simple calculator.
-But I always wanted to make one complete working project where many classes work together.
-So one day I decided to make Library Management System.

-I searched many projects on internet but most of them were either too complicated or copy paste.
-So I thought why not make my own from scratch.
-I spent many days on this project.
-Sometimes code was not working, sometimes logic was wrong, but finally it is working good 🔥

-## What this project can do

-This system has two type of users:

-### 1. Librarian 👨‍💼

-Librarian is like admin of library.
-He can do many things:

-- Register new members by taking name, age and phone number
-- Remove any member by entering their ID
-- Add new books with title, author name and number of copies
-- Remove books using Book ID
-- See complete list of all members with their borrowed books and fine amount
-- See all books present in library with available copies

-When librarian register new member, system first check if that phone number is already registered or not.
-If phone number already exist then it will show duplicate registration message.
-This way same person cannot register two times.

-When any member is removed, all books which that member had issued are automatically returned back to library. issuedCopies of those books get decreased.

-### 2. Member 👨‍🎓

-Members are normal users who come to library for taking books.

-First they need to login using their registered name and phone number.
-If both match then they can enter member menu.

-After login member can:

-- See list of all available books (only those which have free copies)
-- See books which they currently borrowed
-- Issue new book (maximum 2 books allowed)
-- Return any book which they issued
-- Pay pending fine

-## Important Rules I put in system ⚠️

-I added some rules so that system look realistic:

-1. One member can issue maximum 2 books only at one time.
-If they already have 2 books then system will not allow more.

-2. Every book has time limit of 10 seconds.
-I made 1 second = 1 day so that testing become easy.
-In real life it will be 10 days but for testing 10 second is perfect.

-3. After 10 second fine start.
+# Library Management System

+This is my Library Management System project which I made in Java using Object Oriented Programming.
+It is a console based application.
+I made this project for understanding how different classes work together and how we can manage data using ArrayList and other things.

+In this system there is two type of user.
+One is Librarian and other is Member.
+Librarian can control the books and members.
+Member can issue book, return book and pay fine if they return late.

+I tried to make it simple so that anyone can understand the code easily.

+## Why I made this project

+I wanted to practice OOP concepts like class, object, encapsulation, constructor etc. Also I wanted to make one complete working project instead of just small programs.
+Library system is common project so I decided to make this.

+In this project I used:
+- ArrayList for storing books and members
+- PriorityQueue for giving unique ID and reusing deleted ID
+- ScheduledExecutorService for calculating time and fine
+- BufferedReader and Scanner for taking input
+- Simple validation for name and phone number

+## Features of the Project

+### Things Librarian can do

+1. Register a new Member
+   Librarian enter name, age and phone number of member.
+System check if phone number is already registered or not.
+If not then new member is added and unique Member ID is given.

+2. Remove a Member
+   Librarian enter Member ID.
+If member exist then he is removed.
+All books which that member issued are also returned back to library automatically.

+3. Add a Book
+   Librarian enter book title, author name and how many copies.
+System create that many book entries and give unique Book ID to each.

+4. Remove a Book
+   Librarian enter Book ID.
+If book exist then it is removed from library.
+If any member has that book then it is also removed from his borrowed list.

+5. View all Members
+   This option show all registered members.
+For every member it show name, age, phone, books he borrowed and total fine he has to pay.

+6. View all Books
+   This option show all books present in library with Book ID, title, author and how many copies are still available for issuing.

+### Things Member can do

+1. List Available Books
+   Member can see all books which have at least one copy free for issuing.

+2. List My Books
+   Member can see all books which he currently borrowed.

+3. Issue Book
+   Member can issue a book by entering Book ID.
+   But there is some condition:
+   - Member should not have any pending fine
+   - Member should not already have 2 books
+   - Book should have available copies

+4. Return Book
+   Member enter Book ID of book he want to return.
+   If book is returned on time then no fine.
+   If returned late then fine is calculated and added to his balance.

+5. Pay Fine
+   Member can see total fine and pay the balance amount.

+## Important Rules I Put in System

+- Maximum 2 books can be issued to one member at one time.
+- Every book has time limit of 10 seconds.
+I made 1 second equal to 1 day so that testing become easy.
+- After 10 second fine start.
 Fine is Rs 3 for every extra second.
-So if someone return book after 15 second then fine will be (15-10)*3 = Rs 15.

-4. If member has any pending fine then he cannot issue new book until he pay the fine.
-This is very important rule.
+- If member has any balance fine then he cannot issue new book until he pay the fine.

-5. Phone number must be exactly 10 digits and only numbers.
-Name should have only alphabets and spaces.
-No number or special character allowed in name.

-6. Same phone number cannot be used for two different members.
+- Same phone number cannot be used for two different members.
+- Name should contain only alphabets and spaces.
+No numbers or special character allowed.
+- Phone number must be exactly 10 digits and only numbers.

-## Classes I created in this project 🛠️
+## Classes I Created

-I put all classes in one single file so that compiling become easy.
-File name is LibraryPortal.java
+I put all classes in one file so that it is easy to compile and run.

 ### 1. Library Class
-This is main storage class.
-It has two private ArrayList:
+This class has two private ArrayList.
-- One for storing all Book objects
+One ArrayList store all Book objects.
-- One for storing all Member objects
+Second ArrayList store all Member objects.

-Other classes take data from this class only.
+It has two simple methods to return these lists.

 ### 2. Librarian Class
-This class has all functions which librarian can perform:
+This is most important class for admin work.
+It has methods for:
 - addBook()
 - removeBook()
 - registerMember()